Gutta Percha Golf Ball Marking Timeline

 mid-1850s – late 1880s Hand-Hammered (Hand-Nicked) Ball held in wooden cup; 240–280 blows with chisel-end hammer; 2.5 min per ball; 6d per dozen fee; Forgan, Allan, Park all described using this method Willie Park in Leach, Great Golfers in the Making; Hutchinson, Fifty Years of Golf (1919); Forgan shop description, Victorian press

-late 1870s – 1900 Patterned-Line Moulded ("Machine Hammered") Mesh or concentric-ring pattern engraved directly inside gun-metal or brass mould; ball emerged already marked; Agrippa mould applied 3 tons of pressure; bramble variant used raised bumps Hutchinson, Fifty Years of Golf (1919); Golf Illustrated, 31 Mar 1893; Victorian Forgan shop description
+late 1870s – c.1900 to 1905 Patterned-Line Moulded ("Machine Hammered") Mesh or concentric-ring pattern engraved directly inside gun-metal or brass mould; ball emerged already marked; Agrippa mould applied 3 tons of pressure; bramble variant used raised bumps Hutchinson, Fifty Years of Golf (1919); Golf Illustrated, 31 Mar 1893; Victorian Forgan shop description

 Primary Sources Cited: